 Designing an accessible container garden and adapting tools for the children were an important part of the program's creation.
-Carrie believes that educational programs designed with participation from all children of all abilities in mind "are key to making inclusion work.
-If children who are blind or have impaired gross motor skills show up unexpectedly, it is important that you not need to scramble to adapt the program to their needs.
+Carrie believes that educational programs that encourage equal participation by all children "are key to making inclusion work.
+If children who are blind or have poor gross motor skills shows up unexpectedly, it is important that you not need to scramble to adapt the program to their needs.
 Those children should fit seamlessly into the existing activities.
 When this happens, they know they are truly welcome."